puryabzp/FastFetchInsert/README.md

 6. **Review Data**:
    - After running the script, the data will be fetched and inserted into the database.

-## How It Works

-1. The script starts by reading configuration settings from `conf.json`, which contains database and API information.

-2. It uses Requests_Futures to make an asynchronous HTTP request to the specified API and fetches data.

-3. The fetched data is logged, including the time it took to retrieve the data and the number of records received.

-4. The fetched data is then inserted into a database using the asyncpg library.
-The insertion time and the number of records inserted are logged.

-5. The code is organized into Prefect tasks, allowing for easy orchestration and monitoring of the workflow.

-6. After running the script, you can review the logs to track the data fetching and insertion process.

 ## How It Handles Large Data